grayson-cunha/purchase-list-api/README.md

 When you do the supermarket you receive a invoice with a number with this number you can consult the products bought in the following link [Search NFCe](https://portalsped.fazenda.mg.gov.br/portalnfce/sistema/consultaarg.xhtml).

 At the moment you has to copy the table in another csv to import at the system, but it can be improved.
+In my researchs I found the sefaz has an API to consult it but it is a paid service.
+So at the moment has to exist a manual process.

 ## How to start?